aaikedw/fada-import-specs/FADA-import-specs-new.md

 In parallel to the developments of the FADA import tools, we will work out a solution to improve the synchronisation/replication of the staging database (for both the DPIT and FADA import tool) with the production database.
 If successful, we will provide the code to trigger the synchronisation for use with the “sync prod DB” button in the general interface.

 Note: this is not strictly part of the specifications.
 The production database synchronisation is indeed handled manually, nevertheless we are still looking (internally) for a better staging - sync setup to handle the database at Belspo and Gulledelle, and were wondering if the PostgreSQL replication functionality would be useful…

+Actually we should implement our initial agreement with BelSPO namely that we should have a 'staging' app using a 'staging' db.

+When staging DB is ready for prod then Julien only has to
+- delete the prod db
+- change the name of the staging DB to prod DB
+- prepare a new staging DB using any of those
+     a) eventually just create a shell empty DB we would do refill part
+     b) make a copy of the prod DB into a new staging DB.
+This requires more time and this is why a simple renaming is easier for the staging -> production step but we can take more time for creating a staging DB.